techidaily/site-facebook/source/_posts/how-to-effectively-use-sleep-mode-for-an-optimal-messenger-kids-experience.md

 ## What Is Sleep Mode in Messenger Kids?

- Over the years, the[addition of new controls on Messenger Kids](https://www.makeuseof.com/tag/facebook-messenger-kids-parental-controls/) has helped parents create a secure online environment for their children, and Sleep Mode is one of them.
+ Over the years, the [addition of new controls on Messenger Kids](https://www.makeuseof.com/tag/facebook-messenger-kids-parental-controls/) has helped parents create a secure online environment for their children, and Sleep Mode is one of them.
 It is designed to keep your child’s screen time capped to a certain number of hours or certain days during the week.

  Kids nowadays are inclined toward technology which makes it easy to get addicted.
 But with Messenger Kids, parents have control over how much time they spend on the messaging app.

  You can help them avoid distractions during homework time, dinner time, and bedtime.
-After[setting up a Messenger Kids account](https://www.makeuseof.com/learn-to-use-facebook-messenger-kids/) , you can enable the Sleep Mode in a few steps.
+After [setting up a Messenger Kids account](https://www.makeuseof.com/learn-to-use-facebook-messenger-kids/) , you can enable the Sleep Mode in a few steps.

 ## How to Set Up Sleep Mode in Messenger Kids